 Kalief Browder’s story first came to the world through what might have appeared to be a standard-issue human-interest piece in The New Yorker, but proved to be one of its most crucial pieces of reporting of the past decade.
 The horrifying story revealed how the mistreatment of one black New York City teenager could speak to the staggering systemic failures of American law enforcement.
-If you don’t know Browder’s case: He was imprisoned in NYC’s Rikers Island jail for years while awaiting trial for a specious charge (stealing a backpack), and was beaten up and starved regularly.
-He was relegated in solitary confinement for half-years at a time.
+If you don’t know the case, Browder was imprisoned in NYC’s Rikers Island jail for years while awaiting trial for a specious charge (stealing a backpack), and was beaten up and starved regularly.
+He was relegated to solitary confinement for half-years at a time.
 By the time his case was dismissed before trial, he had been subjected to seemingly every broken element of the criminal justice system in his city.

 The original New Yorker story, written by Jennifer Gonnerman, presented the excruciating details of Browder’s experience to put a human face to issues that are usually presented in dizzying statistics.
 His story implicated inept local law enforcement practices in Browder’s impoverished home district and the nihilistic internal logic of Rikers.
 It turned up a long spreadsheet full of delayed court dates which, at one glance, debunks the notion that prisoners in this country are always granted their full Sixth Amendment rights.
 Eventually Browder was solicited for TV appearances about his case and gained huge public support, but all this did not alleviate his trauma.
 In the summer of 2016, he hung himself from the bedroom window of his mother’s Bronx home.